FuDesign2008/vue-snippets.vim/README.md

-# fu-vue-snippets.vim
+# vue-snippets.vim

-My snippets for vue
+Snippets for vue